Japan Dome Tour: Big Bang+α in Seoul

 On November 28, 2013, two shows in Seoul were announced, under the name BigBang+α in Seoul.
 Both shows sold out within seconds after tickets were released, which led to a third show being added due to high demand.

+Commercial performance

+The group broke the record by generating approximately ₩74.8 billion won (US$70.6 million) in ticket sales from their Japan Dome Tour, marking the highest amount achieved by a foreign artist in Japan at the time.

 Set list

 This set list is representative of their first show in Saitama.